EmbeddedSystemClass/Truck_Project1/README.md

 What's shown here is the pinout that STM32CubeMX reports.
 I added some user code in the gpio.c<br />
 file that added the pins for the 2 DS1620's.
 There are sections in the generated code that<br />
 are reserved for user editing.
 Anything outside these sections gets removed if you pull the<br />
 project back into CubeMX.
-I had to do it this was because the data pin on the DS1620 is<br />
+I had to do it this way because the data pin on the DS1620 is<br />
 changed from input to output.
 One of the routines generated is a callback for a 1 second<br />
 timer which reads the temp settings to turn the cooling fan on or off according to what the<br />
 DS1620 for engine temp reads.
 (The DS1620 is mounted on the thermostat housing).
 The other<br />